taosdata/TDengine/docs/en/20-releases/index.md

 ---
 sidebar_label: Releases
 title: Releases
-description: TDengine Cloud all releases
+description: This document describes all TDengine Cloud releases.
 ---

 The TDengine Cloud all releases are here.